Stoves for wood (DE-UZ 212)

 - Basic Award Criteria

 The Blue Angel for stoves aims to encourage innovation in the sector and promote new developments in the design of stoves for the improvement of air quality.
 This will be achieved using equipment to lower emissions for an efficient and controlled combustion process with a significant reduction in the emission of particulate matter and other flue gases in comparison to conventional stoves.
-This includes:

 - Separating technologies for reducing air pollutants that are harmful to human health, especially particulate matter and fine particles